A. A summary of the reign of Ahaz.

 1. (1-2) The disobedience of Ahaz.

 a.
-He did not do what was right in the sight of the Lord: This briefly describes the reign of perhaps the worst king of Judah.
-Whereas many previous kings fell short in some area or another (typically, allowing sacrifice on the high places), of Ahaz it is simply said that he did not do what was right in the sight of the Lord.
+He did not do what was right in the sight of the LORD: This briefly describes the reign of perhaps the worst king of Judah.
+Whereas many previous kings fell short in some area or another (typically, allowing sacrifices on the high places), of Ahaz it is simply said that he did not do what was right in the sight of the LORD.

 b.
 As his father David had done: Ahaz had plenty of good examples, both immediately in his father Jotham and historically in his ancestor David.
 Ahaz rejected these godly examples and walked in his own way.

 But he walked in the way of the kings of Israel; indeed he made his son pass through the fire, according to the abominations of the nations whom the LORD had cast out from before the children of Israel.
 And he sacrificed and burned incense on the high places, on the hills, and under every green tree.

 a.
 He walked in the way of the kings of Israel: Ahaz not only rejected the godly heritage of David, he embraced the ungodly ways of the kings of the Northern Kingdom of Israel.
 The Southern Kingdom of Judah had a mixture of godly and ungodly kings; the Northern Kingdom of Israel had only ungodly kings, and Ahaz followed their pattern.